Stave Falls Visitor Centre

-The Power House at Stave Falls Visitor Center is located at 31338 Dewdney Trunk Road, Mission, B.C.
+The Power House at Stave Falls Visitor Centre is located at 31338 Dewdney Trunk Road, Mission, B.C.

 Need directions?
 View a map of BC Hydro recreation areas and get directions to the Power House at Stave Falls Visitor Centre, the Stave Lake boat launch, the Stave Lake Reservoir Lodge and Campsite, the Hayward Lake reservoir recreation area and the Ruskin Dam recreation area, all of which are about 60 kilometres east of Vancouver.

 Find out about recreation area closures and restrictions.

-The Powerhouse at Stave Falls is open March 1 to October 13, 2014.
-The Visitor Centre will be open daily from 10:00 am to 4:00 pm.
-Please call 604 462 1222 or email us for more information or for group bookings for our 2014 season.
+The Stave Falls Visitor Centre is open March 1 to October 13, 2014.
+The Visitor Centre will be open daily from 10 a.m. to 4 p.m.
+Please contact us for more information or for group bookings for our 2014 season.

 - Adults: $6